Demonic UFO hypothesis: Chronology

-Occultist Marjorie Cameron connected the 1952 Washington, D.C.
-UFO incident to the recent death of her partner Jack Parsons, a rocketry expert and disciple of Aleister Crowley.
+Occultist Marjorie Cameron connected the 1952 Washington, D.C., UFO incident to the recent death of her partner Jack Parsons, a rocketry expert and disciple of Aleister Crowley.

 In 1954, faith healer and evangelist Walter Vinson "W.V."
 Grant Sr published the booklet "Men in Flying Saucers Identified: Not a Mystery!" suggesting UFOs were demonic.

 In the end of the 1960s, British UFO author Gordon Creighton endorsed the theory.

 In the wake of the 1973 Pascagoula incident, Rev. Bill Riddick preached a sermon suggesting UFOs were demonic.
 In 1974, Clifford Wilson authored UFOs and their Mission Impossible which popularized the demonic hypothesis.
-In the 1975 book UFO: What on Earth is Happening?, Christian fundamentalist authors John Weldon and Zola Levitt suggested demons are responsible for UFO sightings.
-Weldon collaborated with Clifford Wilson on the 1978 text Close Encounters: an Better Explanation.
+In the 1975 book UFOs: What on Earth is Happening?, Christian fundamentalist authors John Weldon and Zola Levitt suggested demons are responsible for UFO sightings.
+Weldon collaborated with Clifford Wilson on the 1978 text Close Encounters: A Better Explanation.

+In his popular book Orthodoxy and the Religion of the Future, first published in 1975, American Eastern Orthodox hieromonk Seraphim Rose lays out the Orthodox case that UFOs are actually "demonic manifestations," the newest of the "medium-istic techniques by which the devil gains initiates into his occult realm."

-Apocalyptic author Hal Lindsey wrote in The 1980s: Countdown to Armageddon of demonic UFOs.
+Apocalyptic author Hal Lindsey wrote of demonic UFOs in The 1980s: Countdown to Armageddon.
 In 1982, Rev. W.T.
 Widman of Arizona made headlines for his claim that demons fly UFOs.

-The 2002 book Lights in the Sky & Little Green Men: A Rational Christian Look at UFOs and Extraterrestrials expanded on the topic.
-In 2010, British author Nick Redfern explored this concept in his book FINAL EVENTS and the Secret Government Group on Demonic UFOs and the Afterlife.
+The 2002 book Lights in the Sky & Little Green Men expanded on the topic.
+In 2010, British author Nick Redfern explored this concept in his book Final Events, subtitled "Demonic UFOs, Alien Abductions, the Government, and the Afterlife".

-Beginning in the late 2010s, Luis Elizondo and others in the Disclosure movement discussed the demonic hypothesis.
+Beginning in the late 2010s, Luis Elizondo and others in the disclosure movement discussed the demonic hypothesis.
+Parapsychologist and engineer Harold E. Puthoff included “demonic/djinn” as one of several candidate categories for interpreting UAP in his 2022 paper Ultraterrestrial Models.

+In 2026, Vice President of the United States JD Vance, speaking about UFOs, made the public claim that “I don’t think they’re aliens, I think they’re demons...."